IlanaShukhman/Ex1/README.md

 # Ex1

-The main purpose of this project is to make complicated functions.There are classes, interfaces and Enums.
+The main purpose of this project is to make complicated functions.
+There are classes, interfaces and Enums.

 Intefaces:

 1) complex_function.
 This interface represents a complex function of type y=g(f1(x), f2(x)), where both f1, f2 are functions (or complex functions), y and x are real numbers and g is an operation: plus, mul, div, max, min, comp (f1(f2(x))).
 2) cont_function: The interface represents a continuance function.